Author: Mariko Tamaki

 Todd Mayer is dead.
-Now he's some sort of ghost, hovering over his body, which has just been found in the town park, naked and frozen in the snow.
-As detectives investigate Todd's homicide, talking to the very people who are responsible for how he died, Todd replays the events that lead him to his end in the park.
+Now a ghost, hovering over his body, recently discovered in a snow covered park, naked and frozen.
+As detectives investigate Todd's homicide, talking to the very people linked to the events leading to his death, Todd replays the choice that led him to his end.

 Georgia didn't know Todd.
-But she can’t stop thinking about him.
+But ever since she heard about his death, she can’t stop thinking about him.
 Maybe because they’re both outcasts at their school, or because they’re both queer.
-It might also be because Georgia has a feeling she’s seen Todd somewhere before, somewhere he wasn’t supposed to be.
+Maybe because the story of Todd people keep telling feels like a lot of fake stories Georgia has heard people tell.
+Plus Georgia has a feeling she’s seen Todd somewhere before, somewhere he wasn’t supposed to be.

-In the vein of The Lovely Bones, this dual narrative is told through the voices of Todd in his afterlife and Georgia as she uncovers the truth behind his death, resulting in an immersive, emotional, and provocative read.
+Told through the voices of Todd in his afterlife and Georgia as she uncovers the truth behind his death, Cold is an immersive, emotional, and provocative read.

 “Cold is an atmospheric, tightly woven murder mystery told with a sharp voice and a complex, layered cast.
 The kind of story you inhale.” — RANDY RIBAY, AUTHOR OF THE NATIONAL BOOK AWARD WINNER PATRON SAINTS OF NOTHING

 “Mariko Tamaki’s Cold is a sharply written, moody mystery/noir in which even the ghosts have something to hide.
 Will give you chills.” — LAURA RUBY, TWO-TIME NATIONAL BOOK AWARD FINALIST AND AUTHOR OF THIRTEEN DOORWAYS, WOLVES BEHIND THEM ALL